A quiescent galaxy in a gas-rich cosmic web node at z~3: Introduction

 \section{Introduction}

-The formation of galaxies is connected to the large-scale cosmic environments they are located in; to put it in a simplified way, galaxies commonly accrete gas from the cosmic web, convert it to stars, and grow in stellar mass since the very early phases of their formation (\citealt{Blumenthal1984,Keres2005,Tacconi2020}).
+The formation of galaxies is connected to the large-scale cosmic environments in which they are located.
+To put it in a simplified way, galaxies commonly accrete gas from the cosmic web, convert it to stars, and grow in stellar mass since the very early phases of their formation (\citealt{Blumenthal1984,Keres2005,Tacconi2020}).
 As such, two key elements of galaxy formation become closely connected to each other, namely the gas in the galaxies' surroundings and the star formation.
 This whole process, or any individual step of it, may also be slowed down or halted, leading to the emergence of quiescent galaxies (\citealt{Faber2007,Man2018,Afruni2019}).

 The process of converting the gas into the stars appears to be more efficient for galaxies at high redshifts (\citealt{Noeske2007,Madau2014,ForsterSchreiber2020}) and overdense environments (\citealt{Steidel2005,Elbaz2007,Chiang2017}).
-Specifically, studies of galaxy proto-clusters or cosmic web nodes at $z\gtrsim 3$ reported that these environments both host rich reservoirs of cool ($10^{4}-10^5$~K) and molecular gas (e.g., \citealt{Steidel2000,Borisova2016,Cantalupo2017,Pensabene2024,Zhou2025}; see also \citealt{Perez-Martinez2025}), different from their local descendants hosting mainly hot gas \citep{Alberts2022}.
-Overdense environments at early epochs also see an excess of massive star-forming galaxies with respect to the field (e.g., \citealt{Elbaz2007,Hatch2011,Koyama2013,Galbiati2025,Zhou2025a,GWang2025}).
-Therefore, the $z\gtrsim 3$ cosmic web nodes are expected to be the locations where the formation of massive galaxies via gas accretion is exceptionally efficient.
+Specifically, studies of galaxy protoclusters or cosmic web nodes at $z\gtrsim 3$ reported that these environments both host rich reservoirs of cool gas ($10^{4}-10^5$~K), which is commonly traced by Ly$\alpha$ emission, and molecular gas (e.g., \citealt{Steidel2000,Borisova2016,Cantalupo2017,Pensabene2024,Perez-Martinez2025,Zhou2025}).
+They are different from their local descendants hosting mainly hot gas ($10^{7}-10^8$~K; \citealt{Alberts2022}).
+Overdense environments at early epochs also see an excess of massive star-forming galaxies with respect to the field (e.g., \citealt{Elbaz2007,Koyama2013,Galbiati2025,Zhou2025a,GWang2025}).
+Therefore, the $z\gtrsim 3$ cosmic web nodes are expected to be where the formation of massive galaxies via gas accretion is exceptionally efficient.

 From this perspective, gas-rich cosmic web nodes are uniquely valuable laboratories for investigating which physical processes are most important in facilitating early-phase galaxy formation.
-As an example study of this kind, a recent work by \cite{Wang2025} discovered a giant massive star-forming disk forming in such a cosmic web node, suggesting that co-rotating gas inflows could play an important role in the formation of these star-forming systems (see also \citealt{Venkateshwaran2024,Jiang2025,Umehata2025a,Pensabene2025}).
+As an example study of this kind, a recent work by \cite{Wang2025} reports a giant massive star-forming disk forming in such a cosmic web node, suggesting that corotating gas inflows could play an important role in the formation of these star-forming systems (see also \citealt{Venkateshwaran2024,Jiang2025,Umehata2025a,Pensabene2025}).